 Both the campus and distance-learning courses at the University of Portsmouth became members of the EMT network in May 2011.
 The University is also a member of a number of other professional networks, such as the Institute of Translators and Interpreters (ITI).

 There is a dedicated area for advertising jobs, internships and volunteering on the Moodle site which is updated regularly.
 Also, when staff are contacted with opportunities, they forward the emails to all students.

 The careers service at the University of Portsmouth, Purple Door, is a great resource which you can access for five years after graduation.
 There is an online jobs board, as well as advice and resources.
 They also run events and workshops which you can attend if you are able to travel there.

-Overall, I found the course to be very useful, especially for improving my translation and research skills as well as gaining confidence in them.
+Overall, I found the course to be very useful, especially for improving and gaining confidence in my translation and research skills.
 I would recommend the course to others, especially if flexibility is important to you.
 The large combination of languages is also a plus for people with rarer language pairs.

 Deadlines to apply are the 31st July if you are applying to start in September, or the 1st December if you are applying to start in January.

-Some information may have changed since I did the course, or since I have written this, so you can find up-to-date details about the course here: http://www.port.ac.uk/courses/modern-languages-and-area-studies/ma-translation-studies/
+Some information may have changed since I finished the course in 2017, or since I have written this, so you can find up-to-date details about the course here: http://www.port.ac.uk/courses/modern-languages-and-area-studies/ma-translation-studies/